Mapping forest land in the ETS

 You need to provide a map when registering or adding post-1989 forest land to the Emissions Trading Scheme (ETS).
 You'll also need to submit mapping information when deforesting or creating an offset forest for pre-1990 forest land.
 Learn about the mapping process and requirements.

 Mapping post-1989 forest land

-Post-1989 forest land must be mapped into areas known as carbon accounting areas (CAAs).
-The CAA is the basic area used to track changes in carbon stock.
+Post-1989 forest land must be mapped into "carbon accounting areas" (CAAs).
+CAAs are the basic area used to track changes in carbon stock.
 You will earn or pay New Zealand Units (NZUs) based on changes in the carbon stocks of each CAA.